Scalise returns to Capitol Hill: 'I'm back'

 - He sustained a gunshot wound to his left hip and suffered 'significant damage'

-Washington (CNN)Rep. Steve Scalise, the Republican whip in the House who was shot in June at a congressional baseball team practice, is returning to Capitol Hill Thursday for the first time since being seriously wounded.
+Washington (CNN)Rep. Steve Scalise, the House Republican whip who was shot in June at a congressional baseball team practice, returned to Capitol Hill Thursday for the first time since being seriously wounded and said his prayers had been answered during his recovery process.

-The Louisiana congressman will participate in House votes Thursday morning and address his colleagues, according to a statement from his office.
+"I am definitely a living example that miracles really do happen," Scalise said with House Majority Leader Kevin McCarthy at his side.
+Scalise thanked God and his wife as well as the Capitol Police officers and doctors who saved his life.

+During his speech, Scalise said leaders from around the world -- including Israeli Prime Minister Benjamin Netanyahu, British Prime Minister Theresa May and King Abdullah II of Jordan -- reached out to him to send well wishes, a sign he saw of how important the US Congress is to the rest of the world.

+On his way into the chamber, the Louisiana congressman told reporters it "feels great to be back" and he was greeted by a bipartisan standing ovation from his colleagues just before 11 a.m.
+ET.

+"Wow, thank you, Mr. Speaker," Scalise said after being recognized by House Speaker Paul Ryan.
+"You have no idea how great this feels to be back at work at the people's house."

-He is planning to resume his job at the Capitol while continuing out-patient rehabilitation, the statement added.
+He is planning to resume his job at the Capitol while continuing out-patient rehabilitation, a statement from his office said.

 Scalise tweeted Thursday morning, "I'm back" following a photo of a silhouette of him at the Capitol.

+Former Rep. Gabby Giffords, an Arizona Democrat who was severely wounded in a shooting in January 2011, tweeted her support for Scalise moments after he finished.

+".@SteveScalise has a strength only survivors know.
+Welcome back to the people's House.
+Your courage & resilience sends a powerful message," she tweeted.

-The news comes after CBS released an excerpt of his first interview since he was seriously injured, when he said doctors "put me back together again."
+Scalise's return comes after CBS released an excerpt of his first interview since he was seriously injured, when he said doctors "put me back together again."

 "I found out later just how much damage was done internally," the Louisiana Republican told CBS in an excerpt of an interview that will air Sunday.